EMRI_MC: A GPU-based Python code for Bayesian inference of EMRI waveforms: Future directions

 Surely the current implementation of this code can be expanded in different interesting and more accurate ways, for example: {\bf i)} The inclusion of environmental effects in the production of the waveform, such as dark matter or baryonic effects due to accretion of the central black hole.
 Such effects would introduce amongst other things, a new dissipating channel due to the force of the dynamical friction encountered by the orbiting mass. {\bf ii)} Our current use of the standard kludge equations has been based on a trade-off between simplicity and accuracy, combined with the popularity of this formalism for parameter estimation in the literature.
 However, its waveforms are known to suffer from certain inaccuracies.
-Improvement can be achieved by implementing the so--called Augmented Kludge Formalism, or the waveforms of \emph{Fast EMRI Waveforms} discussed earlier, which would need a more involved implementation. {\bf iii)} Finally, the implementation of a more efficient ODE solver for the orbital equations could allow us to achieve even faster iterations in the MCMC sampling run.
+Improvement can be achieved by implementing the so--called Augmented Kludge Formalism, or the waveforms of \emph{Fast EMRI Waveforms} discussed earlier, which would need a more involved implementation. {\bf iii)} Moreover, the implementation of a more efficient ODE solver for the orbital equations could allow us to achieve even faster iterations in the MCMC sampling run. {\bf iv)} Finally, it is noteworthy to consider implementing a Bayesian approach by means of deep learning techniques tailored to explore the EMRI parameter space, as recently proposed in \cite{liang2024rapidparameterestimationextreme}.